-2.1 BILINGUAL SUPPORT STAFF: According to our Parent needs assessment surveys, they feel very connected and comfortable coming to our school and receiving supports with communication.
+Action 2.1 BILINGUAL SUPPORT STAFF: According to our Parent needs assessment surveys, they feel very connected and comfortable coming to our school and receiving supports with communication (90%).

-2.2 ADDITIONAL TEACHER: Teachers each had a single grade to focus on, with the exception of TK/Kinder Teacher.
+Action 2.2 ADDITIONAL TEACHER: Teachers each had a single grade to focus on, with the exception of TK/Kinder Teacher.

-2.3 TRANSPORTATION: Students were provided with home to school transportation.
+Action 2.3 TRANSPORTATION: Students were provided with home to school transportation.

-2.4 PSYCHOLOGIST SERVICES: This year we had all students back on campus and we were fortunate to provide SEL supports from both Psychologist and Clinician.
-We began Classroom Community Circles and Check Ins with all students.
+Action 2.4 PSYCHOLOGIST SERVICES: This year we continued to provide SEL supports utilizing both Psychologist and Clinician.
+We maintained Classroom Community Circles and Check Ins with all students.
+We offered dedicated safe spaces for students, parents and support staff by opening up the New Building.

-2.5 TECHNOLOGY: All students had new Chromebooks to begin the school year.
-We distributed old Chromebooks to all households, each received 1-2 Chromebooks depending upon the size of students at home.
+Action 2.5 TECHNOLOGY: All students had the same newer Chromebooks to begin the school year.
+We purchased additional iPads for our TK students.